AtanasBobev/AtanasBobev/README.md

 I live in Sofia, Bulgaria.
 I have been programming for a few years, and I am a big fan of Javascript and Python.
 I work with the PERN stack to create some cool web application.
 I am on my path to further learn other cool technologies.

-🔭 Currentlu working on unpopular-bulgaria.com
+🔭 Currently working on unpopular-bulgaria.com

 🌱 On my way to learn Redux